All fractional Shapiro steps in the RSJ model with two Josephson harmonics: Two harmonics in the current-phase relation

 where $f_0$ is the solution of Eq.\ (\ref{simpleequation}) with $j_\mathrm{dc}^{(0)}$ in the rhs, and $f_1$ was obtained in Ref.\ \cite{Fominov2022.PhysRevB.106.134514}:

-Then we substitute $\varphi_0$ in the expression for $\varphi_1$.
+Then we substitute $\varphi_0$ into the expression for $\varphi_1$.
 The condition that $\varphi_1$ does not grow with time [condition (\ref{condition})] in the first order of perturbation theory with respect to both $A$ and $j_\mathrm{ac}/j_1$ gives

-If $A=0$, the second bracket is a Fourier series with only zeroth and first harmonics of the internal Josephson oscillations, i.e., $\mathrm{const}$ and $e^{\pm i \nu \tau}$.
+If $A=0$, the second bracket is a Fourier series with only the zeroth and first harmonics of the internal Josephson oscillations, i.e., $\mathrm{const}$ and $e^{\pm i \nu \tau}$.
 At the same time, the first bracket contains harmonics $\pm 1$ due to external irradiation.
-Current correction $j_\mathrm{dc}^{(1)}$ is hence nonzero only in the case $\nu =\pm 1$ due to synchronization between the two brackets (resonance between external irradiation and internal oscillations).
-This corresponds to the first integer Shapiro steps (positive and negative) with amplitude \cite{Thompson1973}
+The current correction $j_\mathrm{dc}^{(1)}$ is hence nonzero only in the case $\nu =\pm 1$ due to synchronization (phase-locking) between the two brackets.\footnote{Physically, this corresponds to synchronization between external irradiation and internal oscillations.
+Phase-locking implies coincidence of the frequencies of the two processes while the phase shift between them is constant.
+This phase shift is controlled by $\beta$.} This corresponds to the first integer Shapiro steps (positive and negative) with amplitude \cite{Aslamazov1969, Thompson1973}